Meg Reiss, Chief Assistant District Attorney

 Chanterelle started her career as an Assistant D.A. at the Manhattan D.A.’s Office.
 Chanterelle thereafter served as an Inspector General for the New York City Department of Investigation, the Director of Monitoring and Compliance for the New York State Governor’s Office of Storm Recovery, and most recently as a compliance officer at a pharmaceuticals company.

 Nicholas Viorst, Chief of the Police Integrity and Accountability Unit

 Nick returned to DANY in 2021 to lead the office’s police accountability work.
 Nick had a prior stint at DANY as a line ADA – and after 2012, a homicide ADA – in Trial Bureau 70.
 In the interim, Nick was at the New York State Attorney General’s Office as a Deputy Chief of the Special Investigations and Prosecutions Unit (SIPU) – which investigated and, where appropriate, prosecuted cases in which a law enforcement officer caused the death of an unarmed civilian.
 The Police Integrity and Accountability Unit will report directly to DA Bragg.

-Steven Wu, Executive Assistant DA, Chief of Appeals Division
+Steven Wu, Chief of the Appeals Division

 Steven served as Deputy Solicitor General at the New York Attorney General’s Office.
 He joined the NYAG in 2008 and previously served as an Assistant Solicitor General and as Special Counsel to the Solicitor General.
 Before joining the NYAG, he was an associate at a law firm and a law clerk to the Hon.
 Diana Gribbon Motz on the U.S. Court of Appeals for the Fourth Circuit.